The Ray And Tye Noorda Foundation

 • Talented, qualified staff surrounding leadership

-• Organizational capacity to execute ambitious plans
+• Organisational capacity to execute ambitious plans

-4. Financial Sustainability Organizations must show:
+4. Financial Sustainability Organisations must show:

 • Environmental and financial sustainability plans